On the Control of Fork-Join Networks: Extensions

 \begin{lemma} When $h_b \mu_{B1} \geq h_a \mu_A $ and $h_b \mu_{B2} \geq h_c \mu_C$, an optimal solution of the optimization problem \eqref{DCP_12} is the following: \begin{enumerate} \item If $h_b \geq h_a \mu_{A}/ \mu_{B1} + h_c \mu_{C} / \mu_{B2}$, an optimal solution is

 \item If $h_b < h_a \mu_{A}/ \mu_{B1} + h_c \mu_{C} / \mu_{B2}$, an optimal solution is

 \end{enumerate} \end{lemma} The proof of Lemma \ref{three_type_lemma} is provided in Appendix \ref{three_type_lemma_proof}.
 Note that the optimal solution has different structures depending on the cost parameters.
-Intuitively, $h_b \geq h_a \mu_{A}/ \mu_{B1} + h_c \mu_{C} / \mu_{B2}$ implies that the holding cost of a type $b$ job is greater than the sum of the holding costs of a type $a$ and type $c$ job.
-Hence, $(\ot{Q}_6,\ot{Q}_7) =(\bm{0},\bm{0})$ in \eqref{DCP_sln_4} and this implies that we should give static preemptive priority to type $b$ jobs in the servers 5 and 6 all the time.
+On the one hand, $h_b \geq h_a \mu_{A}/ \mu_{B1} + h_c \mu_{C} / \mu_{B2}$ intuitively implies that the holding cost of a type $b$ job is greater than the sum of the holding costs of a type $a$ and type $c$ job.
+Hence, $(\ot{Q}_6,\ot{Q}_7) =(\bm{0},\bm{0})$ in \eqref{DCP_sln_4} and this implies that we should give static preemptive priority to type $b$ jobs in servers 5 and 6 all the time.